copilot-extensions/gh-debug-cli/README.md

       --url string        url to chat with your agent (default "http://localhost:8080") --username string   username to display in chat (default "sparklyunicorn")
 ```
+> The token noted in the flag above is used to authenticate against the provided LLM.
+If you are using a different service, then this token is not needed.
+Generate the user-to-server token by [creating a GitHub Applicatiion](https://docs.github.com/en/apps/creating-github-apps/about-creating-github-apps/about-creating-github-apps) and then following the [using the device flow to generate a user access token](https://docs.github.com/en/apps/creating-github-apps/authenticating-with-a-github-app/generating-a-user-access-token-for-a-github-app#using-the-device-flow-to-generate-a-user-access-token) to generate the token.
 2. You can alternatively set these flags as environment variables (in all caps) so you don't need to pass them in every time.
 The only "required" one to get this up and running is the url for your agent
 ```
 export URL="http://localhost:8080/agent/blackbeard"